Skip to main content

 1. Live:

 Live Workspaces generate real-time endpoints accessible in the production environment.
 These workspaces utilize data infrastructure resources, which can lead to significant infrastructure costs.
-They are intended for serving production applications and can also be used to create staging environments for testing feature pipelines before moving to production.
+They are intended for serving production applications and can also be used to create staging environments for testing feature or embedding pipelines before moving to production.

 2. Development:

 Development Workspaces are used for development and testing purposes.
-These workspaces do not connect to the production environment or serve in real-time or materialize feature data (regardless of the materialization configuration), thus avoiding substantial infrastructure costs.
-Feature pipelines can be discovered via the Web UI and fetched and run ad-hoc from a notebook for testing.
+These workspaces do not connect to the production environment or serve in real-time or materialize data (regardless of the materialization configuration), thus avoiding substantial infrastructure costs.
+Features and embeddings in development workspaces are discoverable via the Web UI and can be fetched and run ad-hoc from a notebook for testing.

 Materialization